irvingarista577-netizen/CSC-131-pIT-Crew-project/README.md

 To run correctly, datascraper relies on an existing firefox profile being present in the directory.
 Since the profile files are too large to upload to github, you will have to create a new firefox profile, then store the profile folder in the same "datascraper files" folder, and then make sure the folder is called "38LpQTRD.Profile 1"

+OR you can just download it and unzip it from this drive link: https://drive.google.com/file/d/1gAUILhoJYuGSfJbA8qC1e1UHN7CwPHTf/view?usp=sharing

 ### Running Datascraper:

 Once all requirements are installed and the profile folder is placed in the datascraper folder, you can run the datascraper using the included batch file: